-Compensation decisions are primarily recommended by the compensation committee and approved by the board.
-The compensation committee meets at least annually to discuss the progress of the Company toward its strategic and business goals, and performance of the executive management of the Company.
-In addition, the compensation committee determines and approves the compensation of the executive officers, including the named executive officers.
-The compensation committee also meets periodically on an ad hoc basis to address miscellaneous compensation matters.
+Compensation decisions are primarily recommended by the Compensation Committee and approved by the Board of Directors.
+The Compensation Committee meets at least annually to discuss the progress of the Company toward its strategic and business goals, and performance of the executive management of the Company.
+In addition, the Compensation Committee determines and approves the compensation of the executive officers, including the named executive officers.
+The Compensation Committee also meets periodically on an ad hoc basis to address miscellaneous compensation matters.